 Main Subheading

-The moment of inertia of a bar is a pivotal concept in physics and engineering, providing insight into how a bar resists changes in its rotational motion.
+The moment of inertia of a bar is a central concept in physics and engineering, providing insight into how a bar resists changes in its rotational motion.
 Imagine trying to spin a long metal rod versus a short, stubby one.
 The longer rod feels much harder to get rotating, and that's directly related to its moment of inertia.
 This property depends not only on the mass of the bar but also on how that mass is distributed relative to the axis of rotation.
 A bar with more of its mass concentrated further from the axis will have a larger moment of inertia and thus be more resistant to rotation.

 Comprehensive Overview